ironbar/orangutan/reports/04_Modeling.md

 **I believe that it should be possible to create a wrapper around the environment that resets the arenas when it detects that the episode is done**

+I have come to a solution that allows to reset the level when the episode is done.
+The only limitation is that the environments need to have a single arena.
+I have been able to train with up to 32 environments, the speed is similar to previous trainings.

 #### Solving the categories iteratively

 The idea is to take each category, read carefully the description and design arena configurations or scripts